 APS 6: Service Planning and Monitoring

-Families participate in the development and ongoing review of a service plan that is the basis for delivery of appropriate services and support.
+Persons served, and family members when appropriate, participate in the development and ongoing review of a service plan that is the basis for delivery of appropriate services and support to prevent continued abuse and improve quality of life.

 NA The organization does not facilitate or monitor service planning.